jayesh55555/Knowledge_graph/README.md

 ## Usage Example
 ### Example 1: Albert Einstein
 ```
-text = """Albert Einstein developed the theory of relativity..."""
+text = """Albert Einstein was a theoretical physicist who developed the theory of relativity.
+Isaac Newton is famous for his laws of motion and gravity.
+Einstein and Newton revolutionised the field of physics.
+"""
 create_knowledge_graph(text)
 ```